 Immunization is a preventive measure that can protect people against serious diseases.
 Parents naturally have many questions about vaccines and it's important that they get all the facts so they can make informed decisions about immunizing their children.

-Download and print the Vaccine Q & A list in these languages:
+Download and print the Vaccine Q & A flyer "What Parents Need to Know" in these languages:

 We've collected the most common questions and provided up-to-date answers below - click a question to jump to the answer: